Pack, Ship or Duty-Free

 Wine producers have learned: if they want to sell, they need to be prepared to ship.

 Not everyone (but several) will be prepared to help you with the shipping procedure and they have rather reasonable prices.
-Having worked in the sector, I will let you in on a secret - when you are touring the the vineyards, they have no interest in earning money off of you for shipping.
-They make their profits selling their wines.
+Having worked in the sector, I will let you in on a secret: when you are touring their vineyards, the winery has no interest in earning money off of you for shipping.
+They make their profits selling their wines!

-In fact, when you go to pay for the wine, you pay for the shipping separately and they will explain that the amount you are paying for the shipping will be deducted from your card at the time of shipping.
-The shippers will want to known when you will be re-entering your home country, so the wines arrive shortly after you do (and not before!)
-A bit of advice, use an address where you know there will be some one to receive the wine so as to minimize the travel time of the bottles - less temperature changes, moving about and less damage to the wine in general.
+You will see: when you go to pay for the wine, you pay for the shipping separately and they will explain that the amount you are paying for the shipping will be deducted from your card at the time of shipping.
+The shippers will want to know when you will be re-entering your home country, so the wines arrive shortly after you do (and not before!)
+A bit of advice, use an address where you know there will be someone to receive the wine so as to minimize the travel time of the bottles: less temperature changes and moving about means less possible damage to the wine in general.

-You can opt for a do-it-yourself ship home, but you will need to be aware of the import laws and regulations for your resident country ... or you risk just plopping it in a box and never seeing it again because of all the legal red-tape.
-Or you can take it to a professional shipper, for example Mailboxes.
+You can opt for a do-it-yourself ship home, but you will need to be aware of the import laws and regulations for your resident country or you risk just plopping it in a box and never seeing it again because of all the legal red-tape.
+You can take it to a professional shipper, for example Mailboxes Etc.

 One last word of caution: Be sure to ask if the price includes ALL import taxes & duties!
-Otherwise you may get a (nasty) surprise when the delivery many shows up.
+Otherwise you may get a (nasty) surprise when the delivery man shows up.